 Quick Finder »

-Although the urbanization trend and continued low interest rates globally kept the real estate markets in many of the world’s largest cities strong, which has continued to benefit JLL, 2016 has begun with some important political and economic uncertainties.
-These include significant reductions in oil and commodity prices, the slowdown in the China economy, the hostilities in the Middle East and the immigration pressures on Europe that have resulted as well as the occurrence of random acts of terrorism in urban centers outside the Middle East, the lack of clarity around the potential results of the presidential election that will take place in November 2016 in the United States, and the significant downturn in global equity markets.
+Although the urbanization trend and continued low interest rates globally kept the real estate markets in many of the world’s largest cities strong, which has continued to benefit JLL, 2016 resulted in significant political and economic changes that have added uncertainty to business prospects, including the vote in the United Kingdom to leave the European Union (“Brexit”), the results of the United States presidential election, increases in U.S. interest rates at the end of 2016, and the relative strength of the U.S. dollar compared to other currencies.
+Global economies are also being affected by volatility in oil and commodity prices, a slowdown in the China economy, continued hostilities in the Middle East, the increase of nationalist and anti-globalization sentiments being voiced as part of political campaigns in Europe and the Americas, immigration pressures on Europe, as well as the occurrence of random acts of terrorism in urban centers both within and outside the Middle East.
 Additionally, emerging technologies that are potentially disruptive and the risks from potential cyber-security events will remain important influencers and concerns for all business entities, particularly those like ours that are global in nature.

 Additionally, real estate capital flows have become ever more global, as more assets are marketed internationally and as more investors seek real estate investment opportunities beyond their own borders.
 This trend has created new opportunities for investment managers equipped to source and facilitate international real estate capital flows and execute cross-border real estate transactions.
-One example we have seen in particular is that high-end residential real estate in major mature markets such as London and New York has become a type of ‘‘reserve currency’’ for wealthy individuals from other countries who are seeking stability in their investment holdings.
-We expect this trend to continue should uncertainty increase within Russia, China, the Middle East and other countries and regions.
+One example we have seen in particular is that high-end residential real estate in major mature markets such as London and New York has become a type of "reserve currency" for wealthy individuals from other countries who are seeking stability in their investment holdings.
+We expect this trend to continue should uncertainty increase within Russia, China, the Middle East and other countries and regions, although during 2016 we have also seen volume declines and price moderations in London as the result of the Brexit vote.

-We expect institutional capital to continue to flow into real estate as interest rates remain at historically low levels.
-In the event that global equity markets decline significantly, a potential counterweight will be the so-called ‘‘denominator effect’’ where money managers will reduce their real estate investments in order to keep them from becoming too large proportionately.
+We expect institutional capital to continue to flow into real estate as interest rates remain at historically low levels, albeit moving somewhat higher toward the end of 2016 in the aftermath of the U.S. presidential election.
 We are also seeing institutional investors consolidate their real estate portfolios, moving away from the spread of smaller managers assembled over the last cycle to larger managers such as LaSalle.